 – Temple of Literature: The Temple of Literature is about 10 minutes away from Hoan Kiem lake.
 It was constructed in 1070 under Ly Thanh Tong’s dynasty, first to honor Confucius and nowadays to celebrate the doctorates and high rank scholars of Vietnam.
 In 1076, King Ly Nhan Tong continued the work and built Quoc Tu Giam as the first university of Vietnam

 – Hà Nội Citadel: Part of the history of Vietnam is enclosed in the Citadel of Hanoi.
-Today it is considered World Heritage by UNESCO since 2010, although at first glance the City Imperial Thang Long, they are nothing more than structures, palaces and ruins of a former civilization, specifically the Ly, Tran and Le dynasties.
+Today it is considered World Heritage by UNESCO since 2010, although at first glance the City of Imperial Thang Long, there is nothing special but it has all the structures, palaces and ruins of a former civilization during the Ly, Tran and Le dynasties.

 Note: Every Monday and Friday morning, Ho Chi Minh Mausoleum and Ethnic museums are closed.
 Ho Chi Minh mausoleum is also closed for two months – October & November.